The tropical $n$-gonal construction: Rational polyhedral spaces and tropical homology

 \subsection{Tropical curves and harmonic morphisms}

 Let $\Ga$ be a connected and compact purely 1-dimensional rational polyhedral space.
 The underlying topological space of $\Ga$ has the combinatorial structure of a connected and finite graph $G$.
 Furthermore, we can define an edge length function $\ell:E(G)\to (0,\infty]$ by setting $\ell(e)$ to be the smallest positive increment of an affine function along $e$.
 The pair $(G,\ell)$, which is a \emph{metric graph}, is called a \emph{model} for $\Ga$.
 We say that $\Ga$ is a \emph{tropical curve} if all edges of infinite length are extremal (in other words, there are finitely many vertices at infinity, and they are univalent).
-We always implicitly choose a model when talking about a tropical curve.
+We always implicitly choose a model when talking about a tropical curve, and we note that the model recovers the curve if the latter is smooth, which we always assume (see below).
 The genus of $\Ga$ is the genus of any graph model.
 By a point $x$ of $\Ga$ we mean a point in the metric space, which may correspond to either a vertex or an interior point of an edge with respect to a chosen model (an edge $e\in E(G)$ of the model may be viewed as a generic point of the corresponding edge in $\Ga$).

 An affine function $f$ on a tropical curve $\Ga$ has a well-defined \emph{slope} along each oriented edge $e$ of $\Ga$.
 A tropical curve $\Gamma$ is called \emph{smooth} if locally around every finite vertex it is isomorphic to